newsapps/tarbell-0.8/readme/docs/advanced.md

-# Build
+# Advanced
-*Manage your Google spreadsheet, edit templates, tweak CSS, and take a peek at the Javascript app.*
+*Configure Tarbell, set up a Flask Blueprint, and edit the default Javascript app.*

 Now that you've created a new project, let's look at how Tarbell projects are constructed.

 ## Project layout